 - discretionary social housing relief

-Claims for charitable relief, social housing relief or exceptional circumstances relief should be submitted on Form 2: Claiming Exemption or Relief.
+Claims for exceptional circumstances relief should be submitted on Form 11: Exceptional Circumstances Relief Claim.

 Please note: The forms available in the links above should be saved to your device and then completed using the free Adobe Reader desktop software / mobile app or full Adobe Acrobat software.
 Many internet browsers and other software can be used to view PDF format files, but we cannot guarantee their compatibility or functionality in regard to these forms.